Skip to content

 Strategy Still Needs Empathy

-When we worked with the Autism Society, more than 150 stakeholders shaped the brand—from self-advocates to parents to healthcare professionals.
-AI could’ve summarized inputs, but it couldn’t navigate the layered meaning of words like “spectrum” or “support.”
-Empathy wasn’t a soft skill; it was a strategic advantage.
+When we partnered with the Autism Society, more than 150 stakeholders shaped the brand — including self-advocates, parents, and healthcare professionals.
+AI could have summarized their input, but it could not grasp the layered meaning embedded in words like “spectrum” or “support.”
+Here, empathy was not a soft skill.
+It was a competitive advantage.

 Agencies as Navigators, Not Just Producers